kavya24395/fork-scala-at-light-speed/README.md

 ```
 This is a fork of the "Rock the JVM Scala at Light Speed course" starter code.
-I have added pointers and notes for my reference.
+I have added additional pointers and notes.
 ```
 # The official repository for the Rock the JVM Scala at Light Speed course